appleseedlab/icse25/experiments/extras/README.md

 > This script outputs a csv file named `bootability_study.csv` under `bootability_study/` directory.

 # TABLE VIII: Bugs that depended on configuration variety to be found.
 The `get_relationship.py` script is designed to extract the list of configuration options necessary for issuing syscalls that can trigger specific kernel bugs.
-By analyzing the relationship between kernel configurations and bug-triggering syscalls, the script helps evaluate whether the krepair tool has enabled the required configurations to trigger these bugs.
+By analyzing the relationship between kernel configurations and bug-triggering calls, the script helps evaluate whether configuration-aware fuzzing has enabled to trigger these bugs.

 ## Functionality